Ingvord/tango-v10-design-doc/docs/quality_attributes.md

 - Write about CORBA.
 - Perhaps, take parts of CORBA which are mostly used and put it into kernel (make some parts of CORBA be Tango Controls).
-- Which benifits are we going to have?
+- Which benefits are we going to have?
 Which consequence this decision will make to the whole Tango community?
 - If it is decided to get rid of CORBA, what should be done?
 What influence will it have to Tango Controls?